HeleneStephan/Animals-and-happiness/README.md

 - **Q and A** - a page to answer users' questions.

 ## Backlog

 - **customized adoption forms** - organisations could add their personalized forms in order to receive adoption proposals.
 - **verified feedbacks** - any user could leave them after adoptions, for both organisations and people who adopted animals.
 - **links to truthworthy animals professionals** - a page to help people find good professionals with positive education skills for example.
 - **donation page** - to help us save more animals, everyone can help by giving something: time, financial support, physicial accessories, etc.
 - **animals adopted** - improvment so that the verified people who adopted them can add photos of their new life.
 - **organisations** - global information about those who have the animals in charge.
+- **multiple languages** - for the animals to be adopted in foreign countries!
 - more to come!

 ## ROUTES